opsteady/opsteady/docs/opsteady/initial-setup.md

 - you have access to Azure
 - you have created a **management** subscription
 - you have admin rights on the **management** subscription
+- you have an domain (subdomain) that you can use
 - you have Docker installed

+Note-1: The domain (subdomain) like op.opsteady.com is used create subdomains for every platform like management.op.opsteady.com or dev-aws.op.opsteady.com.
+On top of these subdomains we will expose applications, like vault.management.op.opsteady.com.

-Note: some names used below need to be adjusted as they are globally unique in Azure
+Note-2: some names used below need to be adjusted as they are globally unique in Azure

 ## 01 Docker images